-Where you live in England determines how long and how well you live.23 Life expectancy in deprived communities in the North East is five years lower than in deprived communities in London.24 The Levelling Up and Regeneration Bill offers an opportunity to leverage the planning system to tackle these health inequalities.
+Where you live in England determines how long and how well you live.24 Life expectancy in deprived communities in the North East is five years lower than in deprived communities in London.25 The Levelling Up and Regeneration Bill offers an opportunity to leverage the planning system to tackle these health inequalities.

-The new Clause tabled by Baroness Willis would achieve this by giving local planning authorities a statutory objective to reduce health inequalities and improve people's wellbeing when exercising their planning powers.
-When fulfilling this objective, authorities would be required to have special regard to
+Amendment 198 would achieve this by giving local planning authorities a statutory objective to reduce health inequalities and improve people's wellbeing when exercising their planning powers.
+When fulfilling this objective, authorities would be required to have special regard to particularly effective tools to improve health outcomes, including increasing access to high quality green and blue spaces26, providing housing which meets residents' needs, enabling everyday physical activity and providing the services and amenities people need in their neighbourhood.